publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715n.md

     The Multifamily Assisted Housing Reform and Affordability Act of 1997, referred to in subsec. (a)(7), is title V of [Pub.
 L. 105–65][/us/pl/105/65], Oct.
 27, 1997, [111 Stat.
 1384][/us/stat/111/1384].
 For complete classification of this Act to the Code, see Short Title of 1997 Amendment note set out under [section 1701 of this title][/us/usc/t12/s1701] and Tables.

     [Section 1715z–10 of this title][/us/usc/t12/s1715z–10], referred to in subsec. (a)(7)(A), was repealed by [Pub.
 L. 110–289, div.
-B, title I, § 2120(a)(7)][/us/pl/110/289/s2120/a/7], July 30, 2008, [122 Stat.
+B, title I][/us/pl/110/289/dB/tI], § 2120(a)(7), July 30, 2008, [122 Stat.
 2835][/us/stat/122/2835].

     [Section 1720 of this title][/us/usc/t12/s1720], referred to in subsec. (f)(2), (3), was repealed by [Pub.
-L. 98–181, title I][/us/pl/98/181] \[title IV, § 483(a)\], Nov.
+L. 98–181, title I][/us/pl/98/181/tI] \[title IV, § 483(a)\], Nov.
 30, 1983, [97 Stat.
 1240][/us/stat/97/1240].

     Section 1437o of title 42, referred to in subsec. (f)(5), was repealed by [Pub.
-L. 101–625, title II, § 289(b)][/us/pl/101/625/s289/b], Nov.
+L. 101–625, title II][/us/pl/101/625/tII], § 289(b), Nov.
 28, 1990, [104 Stat.
 4128][/us/stat/104/4128].

  __Amendments__

     2005—Subsec. (f)(1).
 [Pub.
 L. 109–115][/us/pl/109/115] inserted “purchase or” before “refinancing of existing debt”.

     2002—Subsec. (a)(7).
 [Pub.
-L. 107–116, § 615(1)][/us/pl/107/116/s615/1], substituted “under this chapter, or an existing mortgage held by the Secretary that is subject to a mortgage restructuring and rental assistance sufficiency plan pursuant to the Multifamily Assisted Housing Reform and Affordability Act of 1997 ([42 U.S.C.
+L. 107–116][/us/pl/107/116], § 615(1), substituted “under this chapter, or an existing mortgage held by the Secretary that is subject to a mortgage restructuring and rental assistance sufficiency plan pursuant to the Multifamily Assisted Housing Reform and Affordability Act of 1997 ([42 U.S.C.
 1437f][/us/usc/t42/s1437f] note), provided that—” for “under this chapter: Provided, That”.

     Subsec. (a)(7)(A).
 [Pub.
-L. 107–116, § 615(1)][/us/pl/107/116/s615/1]–(5), designated as subpar.
+L. 107–116][/us/pl/107/116], § 615(1)–(5), designated as subpar.
 (A) existing provisions beginning “the principal amount of any such refinancing mortgage shall not exceed” and ending “a new insurance contract”, redesignated former cls.
 (A) to (D) as (i) to (iv), respectively, of subpar.
 (A), and inserted “; and” at end after “a new insurance contract”.

     Subsec. (a)(7)(B).
 [Pub.
-L. 107–116, § 615(6)][/us/pl/107/116/s615/6], (7), substituted “(B) a mortgage” for “: Provided further, That a mortgage” and struck out “or” after “and the mortgagee;”.
+L. 107–116][/us/pl/107/116], § 615(6), (7), substituted “(B) a mortgage” for “: Provided further, That a mortgage” and struck out “or” after “and the mortgagee;”.
 Former cl.
 (B) redesignated cl. (ii) of subpar.
 (A).

     Subsec. (a)(7)(C).
 [Pub.
-L. 107–116, § 615(8)][/us/pl/107/116/s615/8], added subpar.
+L. 107–116][/us/pl/107/116], § 615(8), added subpar.
 (C).
 Former cl.
 (C) redesignated cl. (iii) of subpar.
 (A).

     Subsec. (a)(7)(D).
 [Pub.
-L. 107–116, § 615(5)][/us/pl/107/116/s615/5], redesignated cl.
+L. 107–116][/us/pl/107/116], § 615(5), redesignated cl.
 (D) as cl. (iv) of subpar.
 (A).

     1998—Subsec. (c).
 [Pub.
 L. 105–276][/us/pl/105/276] substituted “the Secretary” for “him” in two places and inserted “, including a sale through another entity acting under authority of the fourth sentence of [section 1710(g) of this title][/us/usc/t12/s1710/g],” before “of any property acquired”.

     1994—Subsec. (a)(7)(D).
 [Pub.
 L. 103–327][/us/pl/103/327] added cl.
 (D).

     1992—Subsec. (d)(6).
 [Pub.
-L. 102–550, § 510][/us/pl/102/550/s510], added par.
+L. 102–550][/us/pl/102/550], § 510, added par.
 (6).

     Subsec. (f)(1), (4).
 [Pub.
-L. 102–550, § 511(f)][/us/pl/102/550/s511/f], inserted “existing assisted living facility,” after “existing nursing home,” wherever appearing.
+L. 102–550][/us/pl/102/550], § 511(f), inserted “existing assisted living facility,” after “existing nursing home,” wherever appearing.

     1988—Subsec. (a).
 [Pub.
-L. 100–242, § 406(b)(15)][/us/pl/100/242/s406/b/15], inserted “other than the limitation in [section 1709(g) of this title][/us/usc/t12/s1709/g],” after first reference to “this chapter,”.
+L. 100–242][/us/pl/100/242], § 406(b)(15), inserted “other than the limitation in [section 1709(g) of this title][/us/usc/t12/s1709/g],” after first reference to “this chapter,”.

     Subsec. (a)(7).
 [Pub.
-L. 100–242, § 429(d)(1)][/us/pl/100/242/s429/d/1], substituted in first proviso “such rate as may be agreed upon by the mortgagor and the mortgagee” for “a rate not in excess of the maximum rate prescribed under the applicable section or subchapter of this chapter”, substituted in second proviso “maturity and a principal obligation” for “maturity, a principal obligation, and an interest rate”, and inserted before semicolon at end “, and shall bear interest at such rate as may be agreed upon by the mortgagor and the mortgagee”.
+L. 100–242][/us/pl/100/242], § 429(d)(1), substituted in first proviso “such rate as may be agreed upon by the mortgagor and the mortgagee” for “a rate not in excess of the maximum rate prescribed under the applicable section or subchapter of this chapter”, substituted in second proviso “maturity and a principal obligation” for “maturity, a principal obligation, and an interest rate”, and inserted before semicolon at end “, and shall bear interest at such rate as may be agreed upon by the mortgagor and the mortgagee”.

     [Pub.
-L. 100–242, § 419(b)][/us/pl/100/242/s419/b], in first proviso, inserted cl.
+L. 100–242][/us/pl/100/242], § 419(b), in first proviso, inserted cl.
 (B) and designated former cl.
 (B) as (C).

     [Pub.
-L. 100–242, § 408(a)][/us/pl/100/242/s408/a], in first proviso, inserted cl.
+L. 100–242][/us/pl/100/242], § 408(a), in first proviso, inserted cl.
 (B) designation and added cl.
 (A).

     Subsec. (d).
 [Pub.
-L. 100–242, § 427][/us/pl/100/242/s427], added pars.
+L. 100–242][/us/pl/100/242], § 427, added pars.
 (1) to (3), inserted par.
 (4) designation and “Any loan insured pursuant to this subsection shall (A) bear interest at such rate as may be agreed upon by the mortgagor and mortgagee; (B) be secured in such manner as the Secretary shall require; (C) be limited to a term not exceeding the unexpired term of the original mortgage; and (D) be insured under the same section as the original mortgage.
 The Secretary may provide insurance pursuant to paragraph (2) or (3), or pursuant to both such paragraphs, in connection with an existing project mortgage, except that the Secretary may not provide insurance pursuant to both such paragraphs in connection with the same period of months referred to in paragraphs (2)(B) and (3)(B).”, inserted par.
 (5) designation, and struck out former first and second sentences of subsec. (d) which read as follows: “With respect to any mortgage, other than a mortgage covering a one- to four-family structure, heretofore or hereafter insured by the Secretary, and notwithstanding any other provision of this chapter, when the taxes, interest on the mortgage debt, mortgage insurance premiums, hazard insurance premiums, and the expense of maintenance and operation of the proj­ect covered by such mortgage during the first two years following the date of completion of the project, as determined by the Secretary, exceed the project income, the Secretary may, in his discretion and upon such terms and conditions as he may prescribe, insure under the same section as the original mortgage a loan by the mortgagee in an amount not exceeding the excess of the foregoing expenses over the proj­ect income.
 Such loan shall (1) bear interest (exclusive of premium charges for insurance) at not to exceed the per centum per annum currently permitted for mortgages insured under the section under which it is to be insured, (2) be secured in such manner as the Secretary shall require, and (3) be limited to a term not exceeding the unexpired term of the original mortgage.”

     [Pub.
-L. 100–242, § 429(d)(2)][/us/pl/100/242/s429/d/2], which directed substitution of “bear interest at such rate as may be agreed upon by the mortgagor and the mortgagee” for “bear interest (exclusive of premium charges for insurance) at not to exceed the per centum per annum currently permitted for mortgages insured under the section under which it is to be insured” in cl.
+L. 100–242][/us/pl/100/242], § 429(d)(2), which directed substitution of “bear interest at such rate as may be agreed upon by the mortgagor and the mortgagee” for “bear interest (exclusive of premium charges for insurance) at not to exceed the per centum per annum currently permitted for mortgages insured under the section under which it is to be insured” in cl.
 (1) of sentence beginning “Such loan shall”, could not be executed because of previous amendment by [Pub.
-L. 100–242, § 427][/us/pl/100/242/s427], see above, which directed in part the striking out of second sentence of subsec. (d)(1), which contained the language sought to be amended.
+L. 100–242][/us/pl/100/242], § 427, see above, which directed in part the striking out of second sentence of subsec. (d)(1), which contained the language sought to be amended.

     Subsec. (e).
 [Pub.
-L. 100–242, § 406(b)(16)][/us/pl/100/242/s406/b/16], inserted reference to limitation in [section 1709(g) of this title][/us/usc/t12/s1709/g].
+L. 100–242][/us/pl/100/242], § 406(b)(16), inserted reference to limitation in [section 1709(g) of this title][/us/usc/t12/s1709/g].

     Subsec. (f)(1).
 [Pub.
-L. 100–242, § 409(b)(1)][/us/pl/100/242/s409/b/1], inserted parenthetical reference to existing nursing homes, intermediate care facilities, board and care homes, or any combination thereof after “existing hospital”.
+L. 100–242][/us/pl/100/242], § 409(b)(1), inserted parenthetical reference to existing nursing homes, intermediate care facilities, board and care homes, or any combination thereof after “existing hospital”.

     Subsec. (f)(4)(A) to (C).
 [Pub.
-L. 100–242, § 409(b)(2)][/us/pl/100/242/s409/b/2], inserted parenthetical reference to existing nursing homes, intermediate care facilities, board and care homes, or any combination thereof after “existing hospital” wherever appearing.
+L. 100–242][/us/pl/100/242], § 409(b)(2), inserted parenthetical reference to existing nursing homes, intermediate care facilities, board and care homes, or any combination thereof after “existing hospital” wherever appearing.

     Subsec. (f)(4)(D).
 [Pub.
-L. 100–242, § 409(a)][/us/pl/100/242/s409/a], amended subpar.
+L. 100–242][/us/pl/100/242], § 409(a), amended subpar.
 (D) generally.
 Prior to amendment, subpar.
 (D) read as follows: “such existing hospital has received such certifications from a State agency designated in accordance with section 291d(a)(1) or [section 300m of title 42][/us/usc/t42/s300m] for the State in which the hospital is located as the Secretary deems necessary and appropriate and comparable to the certification required for hospitals insured under [section 1715z–7 of this title][/us/usc/t12/s1715z–7] and that such State agency additionally certify that the services being provided by such existing hospital at the time of refinancing are appropriate as determined pursuant to section 300m–2(a)(6) title 42.”

     1984—Subsec. (f)(2).
 [Pub.
 L. 98–479][/us/pl/98/479] in provisions preceding subpar.
 (A) inserted “a” before “multifamily”.